Urinary tract infection (UTI) in cats

 • Age plays a role in the development of a cat UTI, with the incidence being much higher in older female cats, particularly those over the age of 10 years; in young cats, incidence of UTI is low.

-• Cats with compromised immune systems or other health complications have reduced defences for fighting infections, and hence have a greater incidence of UTI, than the general population.
+• Cats with compromised immune systems or other health complications have reduced defences for fighting infections have a greater incidence of UTI.
 Underlying medical conditions associated with feline UTIs include:

-• Cats who have bladder stones (uroliths) are prone to recurrent UTIs; it is essential that bladder stones are removed or dissolved in order to restore bladder health.
+• Cats with bladder stones (uroliths) are prone to recurrent UTIs; it is essential that bladder stones are removed or dissolved to restore bladder health.

 • Stress is thought to play a role in developing a cat UTI; cats are typically creatures of habit and easily become stressed from a change in routine, a new baby or pet, or a move to a different house.